18F/ada-sandbox/pages/service-animals.md

 Because service animals are not required to wear vests, a dog that is wearing a vest is not necessarily a service animal.
 The dog still needs to be trained to perform a task for a person with a disability to be a service animal.

-## When A Service Animal Can Be Kept Out
+## When a Service Animal Can Be Kept Out

 A business or state or local government does not need to allow a service animal if: